bitboxer/parenting/basic_equipment.md

 * bottle drying rack
 * baby monitor
 * 4 pacifier for newborn
-* heat lamp for the change table
+* heat lamp for the changing table
 * nursing pads
+* sanitary napkins
 * 3 packs of diapers, size 1
 * 1 pack of infant formula for newborns just to be on the safe side.
-If you decide not to breast feed, buy more.
+If you decided not to breast feed, buy more.
+Here in Germany you want to buy formula classified as "HA Pre".
+"HA" stands for "hypoallergen" and basically means it is suited even for kids with allergy problems.
 * thermos bottle for hot water and one clean glas bottle for boiled water.
 You mix both to have the ideal temperature for the preparation of the formula food.
 * some form of carry system.
 There are tons out there and you might need to